OMX

 • architect — handles implementation design after requirements are settled

-• critic — challenges plans and designs once requirements are in place
+• critic — critically reviews plans and designs

 On this page